Hrishikesh-Padhye/Guess-the-int/README.md

 Too low !
 You have 2 guesses left
 What is your guess?
 3
-Bingo!!
+Bingo!!!
 You're so good at this game!
 Good guessing Hrishikesh Do you wish to play again? no thanks
 $